Advanced Training Modules

 Students registered at the University of Nottingham:

-Students need to be registered on a research track masters (i.e. the MSSR or similar) or a PhD programme.
+Students need to be registered on a research track masters (i.e. the MSSR or similar) or a PhD programme in a School which hosts a DTP pathway.

 The exception is the 'Other Specialist Modules' as labelled in the module guide: as these modules come from taught masters programmes.